Jaw Pain Can Be Caused By Temple Muscles

 There are two sets of large muscles that can cause pain in your jaw and the area around your jaw joint: the massater muscles and the temporalis muscles.
-Check out the Category for Jaw Pain on the right hand side of this website for more articles on the massater and other muscles that can be involved.
+Check out the Category for Jaw Pain on this website for more articles on the massater and other muscles that can be involved.

 You can feel the muscle that crosses your jaw joint if you place your fingers over the joint and pretend you are chewing.
 That’s the massater.
 You have two–one on each side.